What Happens If A.A. Milne’s Christopher Robin Lost His Way As An Adult? Could Pooh Help Him Regain His Way Back?

 It’s a timeless, essential children’s classic read, and I encourage parents to dust off their own copies, get them at the library or buy them at a brick and mortar book store.

 Did you know that the real stuffed animals owned by Christopher Robin Milne, the son of A.A.
 Milne can be viewed at the Main Branch of the New York Public Library in New York?

-I have seen them up close and they are worth the trip if you happened to be in the New York City area any time this summer.
-They are well worn from being loved so well.
+I have seen them up close and they are worth the trip if you happened to be in the New York City area as summer wanes.
+They are well-worn from being loved so well.
 And the clusters of children’s faces pressing in on the encased, but fully viewable characters, is a sight of pure wonder.

-Christopher Robin will fill movie screens to introduce a new generation of young readers to A.A.
+Christopher Robin filled movie screens several years ago to introduce a new generation of young readers to A.A.
 Milne, otherwise known as Alan Alexander Milne and his iconic characters from his two books, Winnie-the-Pooh and The House at Pooh Corner.

 And they would be Christopher Robin, of course, as an adult, plus the lovable and unchanging Pooh, Piglet, Tigger, Eeyore, Owl, Kanga, Roo, and Rabbit, that for generations, have shown young readers the way to the 100 Acre Wood, with its mirror images of of childhood, imaginative play and what it was to just BE…before learning, school and adult responsibilities ensue.

 It’s a time to learn what is truly lasting…the love of one for another, and the extraordinary in the ordinary of everyday.

 But, in the movie, what if, as an adult, Christopher Robin, forgets all the life lessons that he learned early on in the movie?

 What if he forgets to remember all he learned at the side of Pooh and his coterie of pals?,What if, in his desire to achieve and act responsibly, he loses his inner child’s voice…or forgets it entirely?